Unknown

 Methods

-Using data from a recent large-scale outbreak of B.1.617.2 SARS-COV-2 infection in Jiangsu, China, we conducted a real-world study to explore the effect of inactivated vaccine immunization on the course of disease in patients infected with the Delta variant.
+Using data from a recent large-scale outbreak of B.1.617.2 SARS-CoV-2 infection in Jiangsu, China, we conducted a real-world study to explore the effect of inactivated vaccine immunization on the course of disease in patients infected with the Delta variant.

 Results

-Out of 476 patients with B.1.617.2 infection, 184 were unvaccinated, 105 were partially vaccinated, and 187 were fully vaccinated.
-Forty-two (8.8%) patients developed severe illness, of which 27 (14.7%), 13 (12.4%), and 2 (1.1%) were unvaccinated, partially vaccinated, and fully vaccinated, respectively (P <0.001).
+Of 476 patients with B.1.617.2 infection, 184 were unvaccinated, 105 were partially vaccinated, and 187 were fully vaccinated.
+A total of 42 (8.8%) patients developed severe illness, of whom, 27 (14.7%), 13 (12.4%), and 2 (1.1%) were unvaccinated, partially vaccinated, and fully vaccinated, respectively (P <0.001).
 All 15 (3.2%) patients who required mechanical ventilation were unvaccinated.
 After adjusting for age, sex, and comorbidities, fully vaccinated patients had an 88% reduced risk of progressing to severe illness (ORadjusted: 0.12, 95% CI: 0.02-0.45).
 However, this protective effect was not observed in partially vaccinated patients (ORadjusted: 1.11, 95% CI: 0.51-2.36).
 Full immunization offered 100% protection from severe illness among women.
 The effect of the vaccine was potentially affected by underlying medical conditions (ORadjusted: 0.26, 95% CI: 0.03-1.23).

 Conclusion